 Vegetable oils contain mostly polyunsaturated and monounsaturated fatty acids, which means they are liquid at room temperature.
-It also means that they are innately less stable than a predominately saturated fat.
-This is because unsaturated fatty acids have one or more unsaturated (double) chemical bonds that react more easily than the stable single bonds in a fully saturated fatty acid.
+It also means that they are typically less stable than a predominately saturated fat.
+This is because unsaturated fatty acids have one or more double chemical bonds that react with oxygen more easily than the single bonds in a saturated fatty acid.

-Even if vegetable oils can be stabilized during production to achieve a reasonable shelf life, adding heat can quickly oxidize them.
+Even if vegetable oils can be stabilized during production to achieve a reasonable shelf life, adding heat can oxidize (damage) them.23

 Are vegetable oils “heart healthy”?

-How can this be?
-How can different meta-analyses come up with different answers?
-It all depends upon which underlying clinical trials the authors of the meta-analysis include.
+How can different meta-analyses come up with slightly different answers like this?
+It all depends upon which underlying clinical trials the authors of the review include.
 And this can be influenced by point of view.

 Do vegetable oils increase cancer risk?

-There are many observational studies showing associations between high omega-6 polyunsaturated fatty acid consumption and cancer.19 But again, this is observational data; we cannot assume causation from this weak evidence.
+But remember, this is observational data, and we cannot assume causation from this weak evidence.

 Do vegetable oils affect mental health?

-Some have suggested that omega-6-heavy vegetable oils contribute to ADHD and depression.21 Psychiatrist Georgia Ede writes about this potential link, and the mechanisms she believes are behind it, on her website.
-But until clinical trials are completed, we just don’t know whether or not vegetable oils contribute to the escalating rates of anxiety, attention disorders, and depression in recent decades.
+However, until clinical trials are completed, we just don’t know whether or not vegetable oils have contributed to the escalating rates of anxiety, attention disorders, and depression in recent decades.

 Are vegetable oils contributing to the obesity and diabetes epidemics?